rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
 * It returns synchronous responses directly in the browser.
 * It returns ten records per page in the JSON format.
-* It can return only the first 10,000 records.
-Results are returned in paginated way, 10 rows at a time.
+* It can return only the first 10,000 records with 10 records per page in JSON format.

 Awards Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.